How to Apply

 - Minimum of two (2) years of programming, data management and/or analytics experience.

-- Demonstrated expertise in managing large and complex datasets.
+- Demonstrated expertise in managing large and complex datasets (healthcare data preferred).

 - Knowledge of RDBMS/SQL relational databases as well as non-relational databases.

-- Experience with large administrative healthcare data and complex survey design methods.
+- Experience with national health survey data and complex survey design methods.

 - Excellent computer skills, including expert knowledge of Microsoft Office products including Word, Excel, Outlook, Access and PowerPoint.